NESA - Mobile Training Team

 Since its fledgling days, the curriculum at Camp Atterbury has grown from two two-week field SAR classes to now nearly 30 separate courses.
 During 2017-2018, CAP introduced the NESA- MTT off-campus extension program with pilot deliveries in Arizona, Texas, and New Jersey.

 Most courses are provided to CAP by the U.S. Department of Homeland Security (DHS) and Federal Emergency Management Agency (FEMA); approved by the National Headquarters Director of Operations (the FEMA recognized Authority Having Jurisdiction over CAP training programs).
 Other curriculums and CAP home-grown to meet special mission requirements.
 You can find the list and descriptions of all courses to the left under NESA-MTT Courses.
+Many of these have received collegiate certification and are transferable to college credit.
+See college credit link to the left.

 The NESA-MTT is an extension of the proven NESA pedagogy model; an outreach program extending the opportunities of ES training nation-wide, while reducing overall costs of training and education to the CAP enterprise.
 All CAP instructors are selected by the National Headquarters and exceed the certification/experience requirements of DHS/FEMA; offering quality curriculum; with operational experience and lessons learned from actual disaster/emergency and search & rescue missions.